 Online event organizers tend to schedule webinars on one of three days:

 For our purposes, let’s call them the “Big Three”.
-Why do people favor these days?
+Why do people favour these days?
 There are actually a few reasons for this.

 We like to think of Mondays as the day people are busy, settling back into work from the weekend or perhaps catching up from an unproductive Friday.
 With emails to slog through and a workload to catch up on, marketers tend to believe people won't want to attend a webinar on a Monday.